ibm-cloud-docs/activity-tracker/adoption.md

 In stand-alone accounts, you control access to resources by grouping them in resource groups, and configuring IAM policies that you assign to users and service IDs directly or through access groups.
 These policies define the level of access to work with services in the account.
 For example, you might have a stand-alone account where you run your development, pre-production, and production services and applications.

 By using an enterprise management account strategy, you achieve greater isolation of resources.
 When you configure a multitiered hierarchy of accounts, you get the flexibility to separate your development environments into separate tiers, or isolate by Line of Business (LoB) applications and services, or a combination of both.
-Each account retains the features of a stand-alone account, and you can still manage billing and payments from the top enterprise account.
+Each account retains the features of a stand-alone account, and you can still manage billing and payments from the enterprise account.

 In addition to these benefits, when you look into auditing and how it fits with any of these management strategies, consider the following facts that will be covered later on in the topic in more detail:
 * Auditing events are collected and available per location (region) through 1 single auditing instance.
 You do not have the ability to split events from different services running in the same region to multiple instances.
 If you run your development, test, and production services in a stand-alone account, all those events will be available through the same auditing instance, and any user with permissions to view events in that instance will be able to see everything.
 * The auditing instance in Frankfurt collects events from global services like IAM.

-**Define an enterprise account management strategy to add an additional layer of isolation to resources on top of stand-alone accounts.**
+**Define an enterprise account management strategy to add an additional layer of isolation to resources.**
 {: tip}